FoxLisk/alttp-notes/glitches/ancillae/README.md

 ---

-[0] Mostly - fairy revives don't really spawn an ancilla normally but are treated like ancillae otherwise.
+[0] Mostly - fairy revives don't really spawn an ancilla normally but are treated like ancillae otherwise, possibly other edge cases.

 [1] For programmer types: if you're used to modern languages, you might be tempted to think of this as an array of `Ancilla` structs, but it's actually several different arrays, one per property.
-This is important later when we write out of bounds.
+This is important later when we write out of bounds, although I'm not going into that level of detail here really.